Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Results

 \subsection{Ground state estimation}

-We explore using VQE to find the ground state over a wide range of parameter values, with each of $J$, $m$, $\mu$ equaling up to $20$.
-The limit $J\rightarrow0$ is known as the non-interacting limit, and with stronger interactions $J$, we find that the ZZ ansatz performs less well.
+We use VQE to find the ground state over a range of Hamiltonian parameters, and can be seen in Table \ref{tab:gs}.
+The limit $J\rightarrow0$ is known as the non-interacting limit, and with stronger interactions $J$, the ZZ ansatz is seen to perform less well.
 This performance is improved by including penalty terms, with $V \sim J$.
-We consider system sizes up to three plaquettes, and simulations with up to three repeating layers.
+We consider system sizes up to three plaquettes, and simulations with up to three repeating layers (see Fig.~\ref{fig:ansatz} for a schematic of an ansatz layer).
 The obtained ground state energy is compared to the tensor network (TN) calculation.

-To better understand the way the VQE searches, we also consider the fidelity of the resultant state at each stage of the optimization with the Gauss law operator $G_l$ (\ref{eq:gauss_law}) to check for Gauss law violations, this is shown for an instance of the VQE in Fig.~\ref{fig:fidelity-zz}.
-This provides an idea of how the optimization explores the physical Hilbert space and its boundary.
-As we expect, the GI ansatz remains gauge invariant throughout the noiseless optimization, while for the ZZ ansatz, we would expect to require the enforcement of Gauss law through penalty terms.
-However, regardless of whether we initialize within the gauge-invariant space, the VQE will arrive at the gauge-invariant ground state.

 We show results for varying the numbers of shots, system size and numbers of layers for an instance of a Hamiltonian configuration in Fig.~\ref{fig:varying_shots}.
-Here we use $J=3$, $m=1$, $\mu=2$, run simulations up to $3$ layers (see Fig.~\ref{fig:ansatz} for a schematic of an ansatz layer) and for system sizes up to $3$ plaquettes.
+Here we use $J=3$, $m=1$, $\mu=2$, up to $3$ layers and for system sizes up to $3$ plaquettes.
 We find that with increasing system size the performance of the VQE remains roughly constant.
-For lower numbers of shots, the ansatz does not perform better with increasing layers.
-We also see that one layer of the GI ansatz can obtain good convergence, so the ansatz is already quite expressive.
+For lower numbers of shots, the ansatz performance is not increased with increasing layers.
+We also see that one layer of the GI ansatz can obtain good convergence, so the ansatz is already quite expressive for this case.

 In Fig.~\ref{fig:groundstate_shots}, we plot the optimization to find the ground state energy of the Hamiltonian in Eq.~\eqref{eq:H} with $J=5$, $m=1$, $\mu=2$ and charges placed at $(0,0)$ and $(0,2)$.
-This case is interesting as the corresponding TN calculation is stuck in a local minima, with this value plotted as a horizontal line.
-Thus the TN calculation for comparison requires the addition of penalty terms to the Hamiltonian, while this is not true for the VQE using either GI or ZZ ansatz.
-This can occur since TN approaches tend to be biased towards weakly correlated phases.
+In this case the corresponding TN calculation is stuck in a local minima, with this value plotted as a horizontal line.

 In the main plot of Fig.~\ref{fig:groundstate_shots} we plot two instances of state vector simulation of the VQE with the GI ansatz.
 In one of these instances the simulation is able to converge towards the ground state energy, while the other is an example where the VQE escapes a local minimum -- the local minima that the TN simulation converges to.
 In the subfigure, we plot results for varying numbers of shots $[500, 1000, 5000, 10000]$, and we find that the behavior of the VQE is less affected by increasing the number of shots.
 We note here that experiments with fixed numbers of shots use the SPSA optimizer, which we find to be less performant than SLSQP in this setting.